danielsauter/rapid-android-development/chapter_3_using_motion_and_position_sensors.md

 3. Instantiate the ```KetaiSensor``` class to create a ```sensor``` object, which makes ```KetaiSensor``` methods available.
 4. Start listening for accelerometer sensor events.
 5. Each time the accelerometer changes value, receive a callback for the *x*, *y*, and *z* sensor axes.

+Sensor values change at a different rate than the ```draw()``` method does.
+By default,  ```draw()``` runs ```60``` times per second.
+The sensor can report much faster than that rate, which is why we work with an ```onAccelerometerEvent()``` callback method.
+It is called every time we receive a new value from the accelerometer.

+Different devices use different accelerometers.
+Some contain hardware filters that stop reporting values altogether when the device is absolutely still.
+Others might be more accurate—or noisy—and keep reporting even when the device is seemingly still.
+Accelerometers are sensitive to the smallest motion.
+Let's take a look at the raw values such a device will display.